Sample Code For Device Under Test- and BlinkUp Fixture-specific Firmware

 Removing the unused code will make your firmware source easier to read and maintain, but because the unneeded code will never be called, you may safely choose to leave your agent code unchanged if you wish.

 The new methodology, as it applies to factory firmware, is best demonstrated with an example.
-You can see the original factory firmware here; below is its modification for impCentral’s new approach.

 "testresult" messages from the DUT: device-specific information is sent to your data logging server (its address is placed in the constant RESULTS_URL) and to the BlinkUp fixture’s agent (see below).